 Contact Jessica via email or at (920) 886.9319 Ext.114

 School District of New London, School District of Omro, Winneconne Community School District

-Samantha Jo Fieck is an on-site clinician for the Connected Community Wellness Screen program and a traveling team that services New London, Omro and Winneconne School Dristricts.
+Samantha Jo Fieck is an on-site clinician for the Wellness Screen program and a traveling team that services New London, Omro, and Winneconne School Districts.
 She obtained her bachelor’s degree from UW-Oshkosh and her master’s degree from UW-Milwaukee both in Social Work.
 Samantha Jo has over 8 years of experience serving youth and families in a variety of settings.
-In her various roles, she has witnessed the effects emotional wellness can have not only on the individual, but also their family, school, work and activities.
+In her various roles, she has witnessed the effects emotional wellness can have not only on the individual but also on their family, school, work, and activities.
 As a result, Samantha Jo is passionate about being proactive in early emotional wellness intervention and connecting youth and families to resources that can provide support and hope.

 Contact Samantha Jo via email or at (920) 866.9319 Ext.
 130

 Stephany supports the Wellness Screen program and manages the program’s screening database.
 Previously, Stefany served as Samaritan’s English/Spanish bilingual client benefits specialist supervisor.